 The more forms of recovery capital you acquire, the more resilient you will be in the face of recovery’s inevitable setbacks.
 These setbacks include lack of motivation, life stress, interpersonal conflict, and peer pressure.
 Since recovery capital operates on different levels you have more options for dealing with different challenges.

 When you’re in a treatment program, these bases are all covered.
-A quality treatment facility will ensure you have a safe, clean place to live while helping you develop personal capital and facilitating social connection.
-Any resources you may need are easily accessible and the staff strive to create a supportive environment.
+A quality treatment facility will ensure you have a safe, clean place to live while helping you develop personal capital and facilitating social connections.
+Any resources you may need are easily accessible and the staff strives to create a supportive environment.
 However, the real concern is when you leave treatment and have to adjust to daily life without the structure, support, and social connection fostered by your treatment program.
 Making this transition successfully can be tricky and it’s a major reason many people do well in treatment only to relapse a short time later.

 Hired Power is a transitional service offering individualized addiction recovery assistance from crisis intervention to the first year of recovery and beyond.
 Some of our services include getting clients into detox and treatment, finding an appropriate treatment center for a client’s specific needs, helping clients transition from treatment to daily living, providing mentorship, sober assistance, and other services.
 Explore our website or call us at 800-910-9299 for more information.